Lecture 5

 What is_valid() does:

-- Runs each field’s built-in validators (
+- Runs field built-in validators (

-max_length,required, type coercion) - Runs any custom
+max_length,required, type coercion) - Runs custom

 Custom Validators — clean_<field> and clean